Author: Pawe Gowacki

 Just go to http://fmxlinux.com and get the only currently available download of FireMonkey for Linux which is “Free Trial v 0.905”.

-You need to have RAD Studio 10.2 “Tokyo” installed.
-Make sure it is not running and install the trial.
-It is small and installs very fast.
-Run Delphi and create a new multi-device project.
-Drop a button on the form and write just one line of code in the “OnClick” event handler to display “Hello World from Delphi on Linux desktop!” in the caption of the form.
-Save all and run on Windows just to be sure;-)
+RAD Studio 10.2 “Tokyo” must be installed.
+Install the trial after making sure it is not running.
+It is compact and installs quickly.
+Start Delphi and create a new multi-device project.
+Place a button on the form and write one line of code in the “OnClick” event handler to display “Hello World from Delphi on Linux desktop!” in the form caption.
+Save everything and run it on Windows, just to be sure;-)

 The last step is to deploy and run the test app on a Linux desktop installation.
 That’s quick.
 I’m using Mac and VMWare for virtualization.
 Download Ubuntu 16.04 Desktop ISO and create a new VM using “Linux Easy Install” option in VMWare Fusion.
 That’s very similar to creating Ubuntu Server VM.
 Now we need to have Delphi 10.2 PAServer running on Ubuntu Desktop.
 Probably the easiest solution is to upload the Linux PAServer archive somewhere and download it with integrated FireFox web browser to our Ubuntu desktop installation.
 Just double-click on the PAServer download to unpack it and drag the contents of the archive somewhere in your file system.
 For example into “Documents”.

-Now in Delphi right-click on Linux target platform and select “Edit Connection”.
-Create a new connection and enter the IP address from the PAServer’s “i” command.
-What I have found tricky was the fact that I needed to leave the password field blank to connect.
+Right-click on the Linux target platform in Delphi and select “Edit Connection.”
+Make a new connection and enter the IP address from the I command of the PAServer.
+What I found difficult was that I had to leave the password field blank in order to connect.

 If “Test Connection” works, you just need to click on the green arrow “Run” button to build, deploy and run the app.